Skip to contents

 ...

-Likelihoods, each constructed by a calling like(), or named parameters that can be passed to a single like() call.
-Note that all the arguments will be evaluated before calling like() in order to detect if they are like objects.
-This means that special arguments that need to be evaluated in the context of response_data or data (such as Ntrials) may will only work that way in direct calls to like().
+Alternatively, for backwards compatibility, may be named parameters that can be passed to a single bru_obs() call.
+These arguments will be evaluated before calling bru_obs(), in order to detect if they already are bru_obs objects.
+This means that special arguments that are only available in the context of data or response_data (such as Ntrials) will only work properly in direct calls to bru_obs().

 options